MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/concurrency-fast-math-namespace-functions.md

  Valore a virgola mobile

 ### <a name="return-value"></a>Valore restituito
- Restituisce la base 2 esponenziale dell'argomento
+ Restituisce l'esponenziale in base 2 dell'argomento

 ##  <a name="expf"></a>  expf
  Calcola l'esponenziale in base e dell'argomento